Digald/mtga-pathway/README.md

 ## Work In Project Status
 There are three main phases to overcome as I work on this project:

-1) Obtain log file player data and parse into useful information - In Progress
+1) Obtain log file player data and parse into useful information - Complete
-2) Aquire data on popular decks through an API or through scraping the data
+2) View and user interface
-3) Interface view and render data
+3) Aquire data on popular decks through an API or through scraping
 4) Final App Logic and Display Matches

-(0/4) Complete
+(1/4) Complete

 ## Updates